Katie Broome |

 A small package or two of peanuts and pretzels will only take you so far on a 5-hour flight.

-Make sure to pack a snack or buy something at the terminal to save yourself from hunger pangs—especially when traveling with the kiddos.
+Make sure to pack a snack or buy something at the terminal to save yourself from hunger pangs — especially when traveling with kids.

 TIP: Your next trip will be easier if you follow our travel tips from an experienced flight attendant.